Skip to main content

 Low Answer Rates

 If most of your calls go unanswered, carriers assume you're spamming.
-Research from High5 on business communication shows that trust is essential for professional relationships—and low answer rates destroy that trust signal with carriers:
+Research from High5 on business communication shows that trust is essential for professional relationships and low answer rates are a key signal with carriers:

 • Answer rates below 40% trigger scrutiny